-The Roche Parish Neighbourhood Plan has been developed to ensure that future growth and development in the parish is shaped by local people to sustain and improve the quality of the community and its built and natural environment, in order to support sustainable development in the community.
-It seeks to protect the unique character of this Parish, and ensure that further development will contribute towards creating and maintaining a strong, sustainable community with high quality placemaking.
+The Roche Parish Neighbourhood Plan has been developed to ensure that future growth and development in the Parish is shaped by local people to sustain and improve the quality of the community and its built and natural environment, in order to support sustainable development.
+It seeks to protect the unique character of this parish, and ensure that further development will contribute towards creating and maintaining a strong, sustainable community with high quality place-making.

-Neighbourhood Planning builds on the National Planning Policy Framework (NPPF) and the Cornwall Local Plan to give an extra level of detail at the local level.
-In accordance with NPPF (§184 and §185) the Neighbourhood Plan has been prepared so as to be in general conformity with the strategic policies contained in the development plan (here the saved policies of the Restormel local plan).
-Regard has also been had to the policies of the emerging Cornwall Local Plan.
+Neighbourhood Planning builds on the National Planning Policy Framework (NPPF) and the draft Cornwall Local Plan to give an extra level of detail at the local level.
+In accordance with NPPF (§184 and §185) the Neighbourhood Plan has been prepared so as to be in general conformity with the strategic policies contained in the development plan (here the saved policies of the Restormel Local Plan).
+Regard has also been had to the policies of the draft Cornwall Local Plan.